German stocks - Factors to watch on June 29

-FRANKFURT, June 29 The DAX top-30 index looked set to open 0.5 percent higher on Thursday, according to premarket data from brokerage Lang & Schwarz at 0628 GMT.
+FRANKFURT, June 29 (Reuters) - The DAX top-30 index looked set to open 0.5 percent higher on Thursday, according to premarket data from brokerage Lang & Schwarz at 0628 GMT.

 The following are some of the factors that may move German stocks: